ropensci/roweb3/content/blog/2021-02-02-ropensci-community-calls/index.md

 The [archive page](https://ropensci.org/commcalls/2020-03-18/) for each community call includes the video with subtitles, links to speakers’ slides, the collaborative notes doc, and resources on the topic.
 They are sometimes summarized on rOpenSci’s blog.
 To encourage participation from community members, she has invited attendees to co-author a [blog post](https://ropensci.org/blog/2020/07/14/commcall-maintaining-pkg/) with a staff member.
 Don’t underestimate the value of sharing your impact success stories or anecdotes with your team and your community!

 ## Artifacts of a community call
+Things that are created and archived for future reference

 *   [Landing page with all the things](https://ropensci.org/commcalls/dec2020-datarepos/)
 *   [Developing the topic; choosing speakers](https://github.com/ropensci-org/community-calls/issues/9)